 Previous Seminar leaders have included Holly Black, Lynne Thomas and Michael Damien Thomas, Marissa Lingen, and Elizabeth Bear, amongst many others.

-This year’s Seminar leaders will include Max Gladstone (author of the Craft Sequence, most recently Ruin of Angels, and contributor to Bookburners Season 1 and 2), Mary Robinette Kowal (author of the Glamourist Histories, Ghost Talkers, and the forthcoming The Calculating Stars), Kelly McCullough (author of the WebMage and Fallen Blade series; School for Sidekicks; Magic, Madness, & Mischief; and the forthcoming Spirits, Spells, & Snark), and Patrick Nielsen Hayden (senior editor at Tor Books and the fiction editorial director of Tor.com).
+This year’s Seminar leaders will include Max Gladstone (author of the Craft Sequence, most recently Ruin of Angels, and contributor to Bookburners Season 1 and 2), Mary Robinette Kowal (author of the Glamourist Histories, Ghost Talkers, and the forthcoming The Calculating Stars), Kelly McCullough (author of the WebMage and Fallen Blade series; School for Sidekicks; Magic, Madness, & Mischief; and the forthcoming Spirits, Spells, & Snark), and Patrick Nielsen Hayden (Editor-in-Chief at Tor Books and the fiction editorial director of Tor.com).